Best things to do in Ho Chi Minh City, Vietnam

 If you don’t fancy eating in the market, or just want somewhere a bit quieter, there are plenty of restaurants and cafes close to the market, around the streets of Lê Thánh Tôn and Lý Tự Trọng in Ben Thanh ward.

-In addition to food, there are also plenty of stalls selling clothes, shoes, and souvenirs, so after lunch, head back to the shopping stalls within the market and have a browse.
+In addition to food, there are also plenty of stalls selling clothes, shoes, and souvenirs here.
+After lunch, head back to the shopping area within the market and have a browse.
 Just note that this market can get very busy and the spaces between the stalls are narrow.
 Some of the stall owners can be a bit pushy – we even experienced a couple of people trying to grab our arms.
 I didn’t feel unsafe at all, but just be sensible and careful with your belongings and keep your bag on your front, where you can see it.

 15. Watch the world go by at Thanh Giong Monument